This page is for patients and caretakers exploring private hip surgical care in Vancouver. Browse between 5 accredited surgeons.

 This reality is why some BC patients seeking timely hip surgical care choose to travel out of province.

-Current regulations: Unlike some provinces, BC does allow opted-out surgeons to treat local residents privately.
+Current regulations: Unlike some provinces, opted-out surgeons can treat local residents privately.

 Wait times depend on urgency, imaging, and OR capacity.